souperdoupe/crunkbong/configs/power/README.md

 By understanding the relationship between these directories, one can manually perform many of the functions that a normal power manager does.

+### Installation

+Place the files in the directories noted in the "structure" section above.
+When the lid is closed (events/lid), acpi should run pm-suspend (lid.sh) with its graphical and console hooks (00lock).

 # Using graphical apps with acpi scripts
 There are two things necessary when running graphical apps with any acpi scripts, whether directly or indirectly